gnana997/telegram-vault-bot/README.md

 ## Edge Cases Considered

 - **Duplicate Keys from the Same User**: The bot ensures that a user can only provide one key per process.
 If a user tries to provide multiple keys, the bot discards the extra keys and asks for keys from other users.
+- **Same Key from Different Users**: If the same key is provided by different users, the bot will broadcast a message indicating a violation.
 - **Vault Already Unsealed**: The bot checks the Vault's status before accepting unseal keys to ensure it doesn't collect keys unnecessarily.
 - **Ongoing Rekey Process**: The bot checks if a rekey process is already in progress before initiating a new one, ensuring proper handling of concurrent operations.
 - **Timeout Handling**: If the required keys are not provided within 10 minutes, the bot resets the state and cancels the operation.